AlexCooksey2651/phase-1-project-ghibli-movies/README.md

 This application was built using HTML, CSS, and Javascript.

+All film images and information taken from [Studio Ghibli API](https://ghibliapi.herokuapp.com/#)

-Sleeping Totoro GIF taken from [link](https://thumbs.gfycat.com/OfficialShortDotterel-mobile.mp4)
+Sleeping Totoro GIF taken from [here](https://thumbs.gfycat.com/OfficialShortDotterel-mobile.mp4)

-Studio Ghibli informational paragraph taken from  [link](https://ghiblicollection.com/about)
+Studio Ghibli informational paragraph taken from [ghiblicollection.com](https://ghiblicollection.com/about)